-Because our resources are scarce, they must be allocated, or directed, to their best use.
-For example, should a person purchase a new cell phone or continue to use her/his existing phone?
+Because our resources are scarce, they must be allocated to their best use.
+For example, should a person purchase a new cell phone or continue to use their existing phone?
 Should a business produce its goods by hand or by machine?
 Should the government spend more money on education or defense?